raviverman/swiggy_receipt_parser/README.md

 This repo contains two scripts.
 1. To extract swiggy pdfs receipts from mails stored in an mbox file.
 2. To parse these pdfs and generate json.
-    a.
-Only supports parsing instamart receipts.
-    b.
-TODO: Added schema for food order receipts.

 ## Running the script locally